ludwig247/SCAM/README.md

 Introduction {#sec:introduction}
 ============
-A full documentation is found in doc/Manual.pdf.
+A full documentation is found in doc/Manual.pdf including
-It includes:
 -   a full explaintion of the desired designflow
 -   description of the used SystemC subset
 -   semantic understanding of the system-level
 -   ideas and concepts of the tool

-In the following only quick overview is provided.
+In the following a short introduction of the tool is provided.

 Introduction {#sec:introduction}
 ============